irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 ### Shotgun ammo.
 Additional stats, like DOT damage and ammo pick up changes, are included in game in ammo descriptions.

-* **Breaching round**: new ammo type for __primary__ pump-action shotguns - can open any locked space that OVE9000 saw usually can.
+* **Breaching round**: new ammo type for __*primary*__ pump-action shotguns - can open any locked space that OVE9000 saw usually can.
 Also allows to pen shields and body armor.
 * **Buckshot**: doubles your damage, but removes extra headshot damage.
 * **HE Slug**: doubles your damage, but removes extra headshot damage.
 Shoots explosives.
 Damage radius fall of was reduced, which leads to enemies in the blast radius receiving more damage.
 Self-damage to players was also reduced.
 * **Flechette**: 'Pellet' amount reduced to 5.
 Still provides body armor pen and increased damage range.
-* **AP slugs**: provides a bit of damage range along with body armor, shields and wall armor piercing.
+* **AP slugs**: provides same AP and similar range bonuses as in vanilla PD2, but ammo pick up is worse.
 * **Dragon's breath**: Reduces amount of pellets to 9.
-No extra headshot damage.
 Deals 350 fire damage over a 2 second period to any lit target.
 * **Tombstone slug**: Deals roughly 120 damage over 3 seconds.
+Helpfull for low damage class shotguns, or vampire-like-regen perks.

 # Light machine guns: